Note that this page demonstrates how to deploy the free version of TeamViewer through Group Policies. This version is only

 On the second page of the wizard, the type of output package must be selected.
 Here we must select TeamViewer in the list.

-There are templates for TeamViewer, Avast and MalwareBytes, but you can repack any type of installation using the top
+There are templates for TeamViewer, Avast, AVG, MalwareBytes and Microsoft Security Essentials, but you can repack any type of installation using the top

 two options, which is explained further down this page.
-These three templates are basically just expanded versions of
+The templates options are basically just expanded versions of

 the generic EXE-to-MSI, which is the first option in the list.